-Code running at realtime priorities can also block conventional Java threads, possibly indefinitely.
+Code running at realtime priorities can also block threads scheduled on the conventional Java scheduler, possibly indefinitely.

 4.1.1 Priority

 The methods setPriority and getPriority in java.lang.
 Thread are final.
 The realtime thread classes are consequently not able to override them and modify their behavior to suit the requirements of the RTSJ scheduler.
 To bring the java.lang.
 Thread class in line with its realtime subclasses, the semantics of the getPriority and setPriority methods must be modified.